-When you build a website in Episerver, a very common requirement will be to call a non-Episerver controller.
+When you build a website that is powered by Episerver CMS, a very common requirement will be to call a non-Episerver controller.
 Routing within a CMS framework is different than traditional MVC routing.
-If you're new to Episerver and you're struggling with your routing, then first, don't sweat it.. it happens to all of us.
-Next, I suggest you read Episerver Routing For Dummies to get a basic understanding of what's going on behind the scenes.
+If you're new to Episerver and you're struggling with your routing, then this article is for you.
+First, don't sweat it.. getting routing to work can be frustrating!
+I suggest you read Episerver Routing For Dummies to get a basic understanding of what's going on behind the scenes.

 What Is ActionControllerBase?

 ActionControllerBase isn't really anything amazingly special, however, if you want to use a vanilla MVC controller in your project you may be able to use it to make your life a little easier.
 As I mentioned in the introductory blurb,

 ActionControllerBase is that it will work with the routing table without the need for defining a custom rule.
 If you need to use a standard MVC controller, instead of having to manually hook up the routing yourself, like in the example above, you can inherit your controller from